 How is freight-in and freight-out treated in the financial statements?

 The key difference to understand is that freight-in is incurred to ship materials to the company’s production facility.
 Freight-in is part of the production process and will be capitalized into inventory and expensed through cost of goods sold when the product is sold.
 Freight-in is the cost incurred to ship finished goods to a distributor or retailer.
-Freight-in is considered a selling expense and is expensed when incurred.
+Freight-out is considered a selling expense and is expensed when incurred.

 If you are studying for the CPA exam, then sign up for a free trial to have full access to the Universal CPA platform for 7 days here.
 Universal CPA is the only course that has visual learning and bite-sized video explanations for every single MCQ and simulation.